Buying property in Spain is a complete guide about the conveyancing process in Spain from local Property Law expert lawyers.

 This Legal Guide to Buying property in Spain splits into 14 sections / © 2020 Advocate Abroad

-- Information you will need when buying a second-hand property in Spain that is a resale property
+- Information you will need for buying property in Spain that is a resale property

 - What if you are buying property in Spain that is new rather than second-hand?

 - Vendors’ legal and financial obligations towards buyers

 - The Preliminary sale-purchase contract

 - On what basis may a contract for buying property in Spain be legally withdrawn?